EdidiongEsu/Databricks_earthquake/README.md

-# Eathquake End-to-End Azure Data Engineering Project
+# End-to-End Earthquake Data Pipeline with Azure, Databricks & Power BI

 ## Navigation / Quick Access
 Quickly move to the section you are interested in by clicking on the appropriate link: